AdaCore/spark2014/docs/ug/gnatprove.rst

 assertion (mode ``no_split``).
 This can be changed using mode ``path_wp`` to invoke Alt-Ergo for each *path* that leads to the check.
 This option usually takes much longer, because Alt-Ergo is invoked much more often, but may give better proof results.
-Using mode ``all_split``, in addition, conjunctions (such as ``and`` and ``and then``) in assertions are split and passed seperately to Alt-Ergo.
 Finally, in mode ``then_split``, invoking Alt-Ergo a single time on the entire check is tried, and only if the check is not proved, the other techniques (splitting conjunctions and trying each path separately) are tried.

 By default, |GNATprove| avoids reanalyzing unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.